The graph of ℎ in the figure has vertical asymptotes at x=−2 and ... | Channels for Pearson+

 Limits

 A limit describes the behavior of a function as the input approaches a particular value.
-In the context of the question, evaluating the limit of h(x) as x approaches -2 involves determining what value h(x) approaches as x gets closer to -2, which is critical for understanding the function's behavior near its vertical asymptote.
+In the context of the question, evaluating the limit as x approaches 3 for h(x) involves determining how h(x) behaves near the vertical asymptote at x = 3, which typically results in the limit being either positive or negative infinity.

 Recommended video: